 The Turnover Cost Calculation

-At large truckload carriers, annual driver turnover has historically exceeded 80–90%.
-For a fleet of 50 drivers at 80% annual turnover, that's 40 replacements per year — potentially over $320,000 in annual replacement cost alone, before accounting for service disruptions and safety exposure during the transition period.
+At large truckload carriers, annual driver turnover has historically exceeded 80–90% (ATA).
+For a fleet of 50 drivers at 80% annual turnover, that's 40 replacements per year:

 Drivers who receive quality training tend to stay longer.
 The investment compounds: lower accident rates, lower insurance claims, higher retention, better service consistency.